Wirstblase/vote-based-smart-thermostat/README.md

 the CLI script is made to bring a dystopian vibe for amusement purposes and the project itself was coded very lazily in less than an hour

-update: there is now a proper web app for this project: https://github.com/AlinScreciu/thermostat-webapp hosted in firebase
+update: there is now a proper web app for this project, the code for which can be found here: https://github.com/AlinScreciu/thermostat-webapp hosted in firebase